 When you break your word, like saying you’ll get back to a customer within 24 hours and you don’t, offer something to make up for it.
 If your customer’s delivery goes awry, offer to replace it and refund their money for their trouble.
 You might lose some money in the short term, but you’ll gain a loyal customer.

-Interestingly, according to research, customers do not feel extra grateful when you deliver more than you promised.
+Interestingly, customers do not feel extra grateful when you deliver more than you promised.
 They do, however, feel angry if you break a promise.
 It’s still better to under-promise and over-deliver so you can make sure you never break this important social contract.

 10. Be proactively helpful

-Going the extra mile is one of the most important things you can do to establish good customer service.
-This is when you have ticked all the boxes, and yet you still want to do more.
+Going the extra mile is one of the most important things you can do to deliver great customer service.
+This is when you have ticked all the boxes, yet you still want to do more.

 Sometimes being helpful means anticipating your customers’ needs before they even have to articulate them.
 In fact, sometimes customers may ask for one thing without realizing that they really need another.
 It’s your job to anticipate their needs and provide for them.

 When customers feel like you value them — like they’re truly special to you — they’ll keep coming back.
-This may be linked with the phenomenon of reciprocity in social psychology.
-This means that if you do something nice for your customers, they will want to do something in return — like buy your products!
+This may be linked with the phenomenon of reciprocity in social psychology: If you do something nice for your customers, they will want to do something in return — like buy your products!